 Sodium (Salt) Poisoning in Turkeys

-When too much salt is in feed or turkeys have access to rock salt or salt provided for other animals, it is possible they may consume too much, resulting in salt poisoning.
-Signs of salt poisoning include enteritis, ascites, water droppings, edema of the testicle in young birds, and even death.
+When too much salt is in food or treats or turkeys have access to rock salt or salt provided for other animals, they may consume too much, resulting in salt poisoning.

 - Swelling at the bite site

 - Sloughing of tissues near the bite site

 - Cardiac Arrhythmias are a problem with the rate or rhythm of your heartbeat.
 It means that your heart beats too quickly, too slowly, or with an irregular pattern

 - Impaired ability for their blood to clot